 was used in a Sony Bravia TV commercial (the one with all the bouncy balls).

-They are incredibly reclusive, often refusing to give interviews or make public appearances (they did not perform live shows until 2006) and the few promotional images of them usually show them wearing venetian plague-doctor masks, or dressed as monkeys.
+They were incredibly reclusive, often refusing to give interviews or make public appearances (they did not perform live shows until 2006) and the few promotional images of them usually show them wearing venetian plague-doctor masks, or dressed as monkeys.

 Their albums to date:

 - Silent Shout (2006)